 - Do I still have Medicare?
 Yes, you are still on Medicare and receive Medicare benefits, but you agree to have your health care administered by a private insurance company. - What does it cost?
-You pay the Part B premium, usually a premium to the plan for coverage, and cost sharing for most services. - Are there extras?
-Some Medicare Advantage plans offer additional coverage, such as limited vision and dental.
+You pay the Part B premium, usually a premium to the plan for coverage, and cost sharing - a copayment or coinsurance - for most services. - Are there extras?
+Most Medicare Advantage plans offer additional coverage and benefits, such as limited vision, hearing and dental care, and more.